GameStop to shutter 100+ stores

 Related: A look at Sears through the years

-GameStop is just one name among a long list of brick-and-mortar retailers struggling to compete with e-commerce giants like Amazo.
+GameStop is just one name among a long list of brick-and-mortar retailers struggling to compete with e-commerce giants like Amazon.
 (AMZN, Tech30)

 Over the past year, chains including JCPenney, Macy's (M) and Staples (SPLS) have announced store closures.
 And earlier this week, Sears (SHLD) -- which also owns Kmart -- said it has "substantial doubt" the company will survive.